Deliver “Delight and Passion” to people

 Haruka Tashiro of the Cultural Environment Business Division.
 Since joining the company in 2019, she has worked in sales, proposing and managing projects for public cultural facilities.
 She has also been involved in social good activities, such as attempting to obtain international forest certification for a project she was in charge of.
 We spoke to her about the aspirations she has held dear throughout her career.

-Leading a space creation project as a salesperson.
-Seeking new value in space creation
+Leading space creation projects as a sales representative.
+Seeking new value in space creation.

-Leading a space creation project as a salesperson.
-Seeking new value in space creation
+Leading space creation projects as a sales representative.
+Seeking new value in space creation.

 Tashiro is a manager in the Cultural Environment Business Department of the Sales Promotion Division.
 He is involved in public cultural facilities such as museums and children's facilities, and is responsible for project development and promotion as a salesperson.